geb/geb/doc/manual/src/chapters/080-javascript.md

     waitFor(10, 0.5) {} // wait for up to 10 seconds, waiting half a second in between retries waitFor("quick") {} // use the preset “quick” as the wait settings

 See the section on [wait configuration](configuration.html#waiting) for how to change the default values and define presets.

+> It is also possible to declare that content should be implicitly waited on, see [the `wait` option for content definition](pages.html#wait).

 ### Examples